jmfvarela/spring-boot-demo/README.md

+Proof of concept: application with Spring Boot, REST services, testing with Spock, components Angular2, etc.

+Tested in Windows.

 # Intro
 This project has been generated with Spring Boot following theese steps:
 * Download and install Spring Boot CLI from: